Home theater receivers are a real treat to have setup when you are watching movies or streaming your favorite TV show.

 Receivers are usually remote controlled.
 This means you don’t have to rise from your comfy seat to switch to a different video source or to crank up the volume.
 The best part is they are usually universal or at least programmable to make sure you can control all theater actions from your cozy seat remotely.

-Tunes Into Radio Programming
+Tunes Into Public Programming

 Decodes Surround-Sound Formats